Category Archives: History

 Single Transferable Mope

-I picked up this Prospect blogpost, via the magazine’s twitter feed, where it carried a headline that falls into the Kamm/Rentoul category of “Great Historical Questions To Which The Answer Is ‘No’.”: “Is Afghanistan Obama’s Vietnam?”
-The article itself doesn’t bother with the question mark, but is a classic of the “another Vietnam” genre, once so popular […]
+I picked up this Prospect blogpost, via the magazine’s twitter feed, where it carried a headline that falls into the Kamm/Rentoul category of “Great Historical Questions To Which The Answer Is ‘No’.“: “Is Afghanistan Obama’s Vietnam?”
+The article itself doesn’t bother with the question mark, but is a classic of the “another Vietnam” genre, once […]

 Evans, Dear Boy, Evans

 Via Paulie’s “Shared Items” feed at Never Trust a Hippy, I read on the Democratic Society Blog one of the best “Did Magna Carta die in vain?” comments ever [see foot of the post I link to] and, on Tory Troll, an account of yet another FAIL by frontline interviewers.
-Here’s a tip for the meedja […]
+Here’s a tip for the […]

 The Smell Of Home

 I’ve been known to be uncomplimentary here about Tamworth, the town where I grew up.
 Back in the 80s, an Australian barman once told a friend of mine that, travelling around England, it was the place where he had been beaten up most frequently for being Australian.
 And he was white.
-Thanks to Paulie for drawing […]
+Thanks to Paulie for […]

 Making The Cars Run On Time

 Bernie Ecclestone, the Formula One chief, said yesterday that he preferred totalitarian regimes to democracies and praised Adolf Hitler for his ability to “get things done”.
 Mr Ecclestone endorsed the concept of a government based on tyranny.
 “Politicians are too worried about elections,” he said.
-“We did a terrible thing when we supported the idea of getting […]
+“We did a terrible thing when we supported the idea […]

 The Spirit Of Lord Rothermere Lives On